oshaughnessy/maysl.soccer/_pages/parents.md

 https://www.theifab.com/laws/latest/the-players-equipment/),
 for the exact rules.

-More guidance for how we approach equiment at MAYSL is given below.
+More guidance for how we approach equipment at MAYSL is given below.

 Your Soccer Home has a great page on [What You Can (and Can't) Wear for Soccer]( https://yoursoccerhome.com/what-you-can-and-cant-wear-for-soccer/), too.